ungive/discord-music-presence/README.md

 **Music Presence** shows your friends on Discord what music you are listening to.

-It works with any media player, be that e.g. Spotify, TIDAL or foobar2000.
+It works with any media player, be that e.g. Apple Music, Spotify or even foobar2000.
 When you play music with an app, it is automatically detected and appears in the tray menu, as you can see in the screenshot above!